 - 1/2 jalapeño seeds removed and coarsely chopped, optional

-- 2 tbsp. fresh ginger peeled and coarsely chopped
+- 2 tablespoon fresh ginger peeled and coarsely chopped

 For the Yogurt Marinated Chicken